Kang Daniel on vulnerable new mini-album ‘Yellow’: “All I have is myself and my story”

 Kang Daniel’s meteoric rise from obscurity to one of the most popular soloists in South Korea is the stuff of dreams.
 After a whirlwind 16-month-run on top of the K-pop world with boyband Wanna One, Kang went on to establish his own agency, KONNECT Entertainment, which he runs as CEO.
-With over a million records sold in South Korea alone, three number-one albums on the Gaon Chart and ambassadorships with global brands like Puma and Givenchy Beauty – it seems like nothing can stop this shooting star.
+He’s since sold over a million records sold in South Korea alone, scored three number-one albums on the Gaon Chart, and landed ambassadorships with global brands like Puma and Givenchy Beauty.

-Of course, things are never as rosy as they look on the surface, but Kang doesn’t shy away from sharing his hardships.
-Whether it’s his experience as a victim of school bullying, his highly publicised legal dispute with former label LM Entertainment or his struggles with mental health, the singer has laid it all bare for the world to see.
-It’s this openness and vulnerability – both in his music and real-life – that makes him so endearing and relatable.
+Of course, things are never as rosy as they appear.
+Kang is not cast in the same mould as other PR-preened K-pop stars; he doesn’t shy away from sharing his struggles.
+Whether it’s his experience as a victim of school bullying, his highly publicised legal dispute with former label LM Entertainment or his issues with mental health, the singer has laid it all bare for the world to see.
+It’s this openness – both in his music and real-life – that’s perhaps precisely what makes him so relatable.

 All that experience has culminated in the exceptional mini-album ‘Yellow’, which the 24-year-old describes as his “most personal” release yet.
 Read on for NME’s conversation with Kang Daniel about telling his own story through ‘Yellow’, the importance of being candid with life’s struggles and his “endless” wishlist of future collaborators.

-‘Yellow’ finishes your popular ‘Color’ trilogy which began early last year with ‘Cyan’.
-How does it feel like to finally complete the long-running series?
+‘Yellow’ completes your popular ‘Color’ trilogy which began early last year with ‘Cyan’.
+How does it feel like to finally complete the series?

-“The ‘Color’ series is all meant to represent different parts of myself at different points in my life [and] ‘Yellow’ is my most personal album because I wrote each song based off a difficult period in my career.
+“The ‘Color’ series is all meant to represent different parts of myself at different points in my life.
+‘Yellow’ is my most personal album because I wrote each song based on a difficult period in my career.
 Although it was difficult at the time, it has allowed me to really have a good look at myself and what was going on around me.
-It helped shape me into the person I am today and I am thankful to everyone that helped me overcome those times.
-That is what this album is, the emotions and discoveries I made.”
+It helped shape me into the person I am today, and I am thankful to everyone that helped me overcome those times.
+That is what this album is: the emotions and discoveries I made.”

 For ‘Yellow’, you wrote every song with the help of your frequent collaborator JQ.
 Tell us what your working relationship and creative process are like.